Content Map Terms

 For more information about asthma, visit our Asthma Health Feature.
 You may also call 8-1-1 to speak with a registered nurse 24 hours a day, 7 days a week.

-• Feeling that you cannot take a deep breath (chest tightness).
+• You may feel like you can't take a deep breath (chest tightness).
 Children with chest tightness may complain of a stomach ache.

-Asthma symptoms may start suddenly or up to several hours after you or your child has been exposed to triggers, such as tobacco smoke or animal dander.
-In some cases (such as with asthma that happens during your job), symptoms may not occur until 4 to 12 hours after contact.
+Asthma symptoms may start suddenly or happen up to several hours after you have been exposed to triggers, such as tobacco smoke or animal dander.
+In some cases, symptoms may not occur until 4 to 12 hours after contact.
 Although severe attacks may seem to occur suddenly, they usually occur after several days of increasing symptoms.

 Asthma attacks are caused by: